Direction finding: Post-war systems

 Several developments in electronics during and after the Second World War led to greatly improved methods of comparing the phase of signals.
 In addition, the phase-locked loop (PLL) allowed for easy tuning in of signals, which would not drift.
 Improved vacuum tubes and the introduction of the transistor allowed much higher frequencies to be used economically, which led to widespread use of VHF and UHF signals.
 All of these changes led to new methods of RDF, and its much more widespread use.

 In particular, the ability to compare the phase of signals led to phase-comparison RDF, which is perhaps the most widely used technique today.
 In this system the loop antenna is replaced with a single square-shaped ferrite core, with loops wound around two perpendicular sides.
 Signals from the loops are sent into a phase comparison circuit, whose output phase directly indicates the direction of the signal.
 By sending this to any manner of display, and locking the signal using PLL, the direction to the broadcaster can be continuously displayed.
 Operation consists solely of tuning in the station, and is so automatic that these systems are normally referred to as automatic direction finder.

 Other systems have been developed where more accuracy is required.
 Pseudo-doppler radio direction finder systems use a series of small dipole antennas arranged in a ring and use electronic switching to rapidly select dipoles to feed into the receiver.
 The resulting signal is processed and produces an audio tone.
 The phase of that audio tone, compared to the antenna rotation, depends on the direction of the signal.
 Doppler RDF systems have widely replaced the huff-duff system for location of fleeting signals.

+21st century

+The various procedures for radio direction finding to determine position at sea are no longer part of the maritime safety system GMDSS, which has been in force since 1999.
+The striking cross frame antenna with attached auxiliary antenna can only be found on the signal masts of some older ships because they do not interfere there and dismantling would be too expensive.

+Modern positioning methods such as GPS, DGPS, radar and the now-outdated Loran C have radio direction finding methods that are imprecise for today's needs.